alwaysmeticulous/meticulous-sdk/packages/redaction/README.md

 ### asterixOut

-This ensures the redacted text is the same length and has the same line breaks as the original text, thereby allowing you to test the same layout cases.
+This ensures the redacted text is the same length and has the same whitespace as the original text, thereby allowing you to test the same layout cases.

 ```ts